tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 9. Texas
 10. Illinois

 Presumably, this weighting suggests that API jobs make up a higher percentage of jobs in the area.
 Weighting the states like this might be meaningless.
-Maybe Maine has a real shortage to fill a dozen open positions for tech writers were tech writers are largely absent, whereas California might have 200 positions but many hundreds more tech writers competing for them.
+Maybe Maine has a real shortage to fill a dozen open positions for tech writers where applicants are largely absent, whereas California might have 200 positions but many hundreds more applicants competing for them.

 I'll leave the statistics and number crunching to academics.
 Overall, I recommend locating yourself in any of these top states: